mohamed55223/-Phishing-Website-Detection-Project/README.md

 - confusion_matrix_valid.txt : text file has information about validation calssification output and a validation confusion matrix
 - Output.ipynb : Jupyter Notebook file containing code for making a prediction output

+## Data

+### Description

+Explain the dataset used in this project.
+Discuss its source, format, and any preprocessing steps performed.

+### Features

+Look at the word file(Phishing Websites Features) , it has all information about the feature and how we can descide if this phishing or not

+### Data Files

+- `final_data_phishing.csv`: Training csv file (The file that used in my model as a training file)
+- `final_data_old.csv`: validation csv file (The file that used in my model as a validation file)
+- phishing.arff : the main arff data file and i convert it into training (csv) later
+- old.arff : the main arff data file and i convert it into validation (csv) later
+- old.csv : Validation data before convert it's values into binaries
+- phishing.csv :  Training data before convert it's values into binaries

 ## Requirements

 To run the provided Jupyter Notebooks, make sure you have the following libraries installed: